Family Nurse Practitioner

 - Unencumbered licensure as a registered nurse

-- B.S.N. from CCNE, CNEA, or ACEN (formerly NLNAC) accredited program
+- B.S.N. from CCNE, CNEA, or ACEN (formerly NLNAC) and regionally accredited program

 - Cumulative GPA of at least 3.0 on a 4.0 scale in nursing courses